qmk/qmk_firmware/docs/other_eclipse.md

 * static code analysis
 * many other tools such as debugging, code formatting, showing call hierarchies etc.

-The purpose of the is page is to document how to set-up Eclipse for developing AVR software, and working on the QMK code base.
+The purpose of this page is to document how to set-up Eclipse for developing AVR software, and working on the QMK code base.

 Note that this set-up has been tested on Ubuntu 16.04 only for the moment.